smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ```

-This example shows how an ExpectResponse behavior would be overwritten for the activate app response.
-After the response is received the web driver will validate the app is active via the displayed app name
+This example shows how an `ExpectResponse` behavior would be overwritten for the activate app response.
+After the response is received the WebDriver will validate that the app is active via the displayed app name.

 ```json
 {